Dispute Resolution Service

 Stage 1 – The Complaint and the Response

 The person or company that wishes to make a complaint about a .UK family domain name is called the Complainant.
-The Complainant must submit their Complaint through our Online Services portal.
-If you already have an account, you’ll find a section labelled ‘Disputes’, which will lead you to the Complaint Form.
-If you don’t already have an Online Services account, you’ll need to create one.
+The Complainant must submit their Complaint through WIPO’s website.

-We send a copy of the Complaint to the Registrant of the domain name by recorded delivery post and by email.
-We also notify the end user of the domain name if they’re someone other than the Registrant.
+WIPO’s case managers will send a copy of the Complaint to the Registrant of the domain name by recorded delivery post and by email.
+They will also notify the end user of the domain name if they’re someone other than the Registrant.

 The Registrant (called the Respondent) has a set time frame to submit a response.
 They can either agree to the remedy requested by the Complainant, or explain why they don’t agree with the Complaint.
-The Response is then sent to the Complainant, who can comment on it.
+The Respondent sends the Response to the Complainant, who can then comment on it.

-Changes to data protection regulations mean that the Respondent’s name and contact details may no longer be published on Nominet’s domain lookup tool.
+Due to changes in data protection regulations, Nominet may no longer publish the Respondent’s name and contact details on its domain lookup tool.
 If you believe that knowing the name of the Registrant will help your claim, you can find details of our Data Release Policy here.

 Stage 2 – Mediation

-Where a response is submitted, we offer a free mediation service.
+Where a response is submitted, Nominet offers a free mediation service.
 The parties are automatically ‘opted-in’ to mediation, but it’s voluntary, and you don’t need to engage in mediation if you don’t want to.

 One of our trained and accredited mediators will help the parties discuss how they could settle the dispute.
 They’ll be completely neutral and won’t judge the case or impose an outcome.
 Mediation is always confidential and without prejudice.
 People can’t harm their position by discussing the case or possible settlements with a mediator.